jundalisay/superb/content/en/material/principles/material-relativity.md

 #

 Thus, it took 1 unit of effort to levitate 1 meter/second^2 with zero physical force.

+Note that this quantified effort is relevant only to the monk himself and cannot be used for comparison with the effort of other monks.
+It can only be compared to the past and future effort of that monk, where he compares himself with himself since the effort is metaphysical and bound to his own mind*.

+> *His mind is necessarily attached to his body which he moves by this kind of effort, without any force.

 ## Physical Force